openAGI/tefla/README.md

 ## Why Tefla?

 Tefla has several advantages over Keras or any other library.
 You may always ask why Tensorflow instead of PyTorch, Caffe, MXNet, and others?
-Its an effort from an Indian AI company and an AI developer to make AI accessible to all.
+Its an effort from an Indian AI company and AI developers to make AI accessible to all.

  1. Tefla allows you to design simpler models.